NRCHKB/node-red-contrib-homekit-bridged/README.md

 ### Getting Started

-[**Example flows**](www.DuckDuckGo.com) For a quick start, we recommend checking out the flows which are included with the plugin, they can be imported using the NodeRED hamburger menu after install.
+[**Example flows**](www.DuckDuckGo.com) For a quick start, we recommend checking out the flows which are included with the plugin, they can be imported using the Node-RED hamburger menu after install.

 [**Documentation home page**](https://github.com/Shaquu) For more instructions, information about how things work, and detailed examples (including various real life examples from the community)